-The Nominating Committee has recommended the re-election of Siah Boon Hock and re-appointment of Yap Koon Bee @ Louis Yap who are retiring at the forthcoming Annual General Meeting to be held on 29 July 2015 (the "forthcoming AGM").
-The Board has accepted the recommendations and the retiring Directors would be offering themselves for re-election.
+The Nominating Committee has recommended the re-election of Tan Sin Huat, Dennis and re-appointment of Yap Koon Bee @ Louis Yap who are retiring at the forthcoming Annual General Meeting to be held on 29 July 2016 (the "forthcoming AGM").
+The Board has accepted the recommendations and the retiring Directors would be offering themselves for re-election, save for Yap Koon Bee @ Louis Yap who had indicated that he would not seek reappointment at the forthcoming AGM.

 Where a vacancy arises, the Nominating Committee will consider each candidate for directorship based on the selection criteria determined after consultation with the Board and after taking into consideration the qualification and experience of such candidate, his ability to increase the effectiveness of the Board and to add value to the Group's business in line with its strategic objectives.
 Thereafter, the Nominating Committee will recommend the candidate to the Board for approval.
-Under the Articles of Association of the Company, a newly-appointed Director shall retire at the Annual General Meeting following his appointment and he shall be eligible for re-election.
+Under the Constitution of the Company, a newly-appointed Director shall retire at the AGM following his appointment and he shall be eligible for re-election.